mjf1406/DidgYa/README.md

 - 2024/1/xx
     - Integrated Supabase to store the data
     - Integrated Supabase Auth
+    - added profile modal
 - 2024/1/xx
-    - added settings for the general app
     - added edit modal for the clicked DidgYa
+    - added view modal for the clicked DidgYa
+    - added inputs to `createDidgYa()`
+    - added duration to `createDidgYa()`
+    - added inputs to `clickDidgYa()`
+    - need to make sure duplicate names cannot be added
+- 2024/1/25
+    - added emoji to `createDidgYa()`
+    - added elapsed time to DidgYas with `duration = true`
+    - ensured that the stop button hidden if the `duration = true` DidgYa is active
+    - ensured that the start button hidden if the `duration = true` DidgYa is active
     - added delete confirmation modal for the clicked DidgYa
+    - added a description to the list showing how many times it was done today and how long since the last instance
+    - updated DidgYa list item styles to look more like a list
-    - added view modal for the clicked DidgYa
+    - added app name and logo placeholder to the top
-    - fine-tuned the Create DidgYa modal for better UX
 - 2024/1/24
     - DidgYas can now be created
     - DidgYas displayed as a list in index.html